nutrition

 Don’t worry about changing your lunches or dinners yet.
 For the first seven days, we’re focusing on hacking your breakfast.

-• The Boost: Radically add two heavy tablespoons of ground flaxseed or chia seeds directly into the hot oatmeal.
+• The Boost: Add two level tablespoons of ground flaxseed or chia seeds to the hot oatmeal.

-• The Fruit: Top the bowl with exactly half a cup of fresh raspberries or sliced pears (both are incredibly high-fiber fruits).
+• The Fruit: Top the bowl with half a cup of raspberries or sliced pear.

 Week Two: The Lunch “Add-In”